karenpayneoregon/working-with-interfaces-2/readme.md

 When someone sets out to learn programming, in this case with C# more times than not they think procedurally, not object oriented.
 This means writing their code in one class, form or window and as a project grows several things happen.
 First, code becomes unmanageable simply because all the code resides in one location, a form, and window and even in some case a web page (even though there are templates).
 Secondly they will have different names for object method and property names which makes maintaining code difficult.

+*I've intentionally kept code samples simple for easy of learning.
+Once you have the basics down work on learning dependency injection.*

 Then the next level is well my code is unmanageable so it's time to use classes but never consider using interfaces as for many it is a foreign idea and never take time to learn about using interfaces.

 ## So what do interfaces give us?